How does this intranet plugin work?

 I’ve purchased but didn’t receive an e-mail to login in the Members area, what can I do?

-After your purchase, you will receive an e-mail confirmation with a password and link to the download (from email@example.com) so check your SPAM/Junk email filters (you may need to wait up to 1 hour).
+After your purchase, you will receive an e-mail confirmation with a password and link to the download (from *@simpleintranet.org) so check your server or local level SPAM/Junk email filters (you may need to wait up to 1 hour).
 For immediate access, use your payment e-mail as your username at the Members Area and click on the “forget password” link.
 Contact us if you still have issues.

 Do I need to know how to use WordPress prior to using this plugin?

-Yes, you do need to have some basic knowledge of how to use WordPress as a content management system to take full advantage of our plugin.
+Yes, you do need to have some basic knowledge of how to use WordPress as a content management system to take full advantage of our intranet-related plugins.
 You will need to have a domain registered and have WordPress installed on your own self-hosted account, and should have familiarity with how to install plugins, add shortcodes and use widgets.
 While you don’t need to be a developer and know how to code, you should know how the WordPress Dashboard works and it’s basic functions.
 There is a wealth of information online at WordPress.org to learn more about it.
 Visit our Getting Started with Simple Intranet article.
+We only support our plugins, and do not offer general WordPress training or support.

-Do you provide themes as well as plugins for our intranet?
+Do you provide support for themes as well as plugins for our intranet?

 No, only plugins.
 We are coders and not designers, and while we used to provide themes, we then had to support design issues which were typically subjective, finicky and frankly drove us crazy.
 We support our plugin code 100%.
 If you find a legitimate bug that we can replicate (e.g. a feature we say works, but doesn’t or causes an error after you deactivate all plugins but ours, and go to default theme) then we will fix it.
 There are many great intranet themes out there.
-Try the default Twenty Twelve or Twenty Thirteen theme to start with, which can be customized well and is what we use for our demo.
-The Responsive free theme is also very popular, and free.
-You may wish also to try paid StudioPress themes such as Enterprise or Corporate or even BackCountry.
+Many of our corporate clients use paid StudioPress themes such as Enterprise or Corporate or even BackCountry.

 What if I am unhappy with the plugin or find it too difficult to use and want a refund?